NIHR Oxford Biomedical Research Centre

 COVID-19 ‘matching service’ increased public involvement in research, HRA finds

-20 January 2021 · Listed under COVID-19, Partnerships for Health, Wealth and Innovation
+20 January 2021 · Listed under COVID-19, Partnerships for Health, Wealth and Innovation, Patient and Public Involvement and Engagement

 The Health Research Authority (HRA) has found that levels of public involvement in COVID-19 research increased following the introduction of a public involvement matching service, in a report published last week.
 A group of public contributors from the NIHR Oxford Biomedical Research Centre took part in the matching service and two of the contributors have spoken about their experiences in a new short film.